William2716057/toBinarySound/README.md

 - Binary Conversion: Each character of the message is converted to its binary representation.
 - Tone Generation: A sine wave tone is generated for each bit.
 The frequency for '1' is set to 440 Hz and for '0' is set to 500 Hz.
 - Play Sound: The generated tones are played sequentially through the system's audio output.

+## Contributing
+Contributions are welcome.
+Please feel free to submit a Pull Request.